Types of Orienteering

 JROTC Training Camp

 VOC co-hosts an O-Training Camp in conjunction with Headland High School (AL).
 The camp offers two days of intensive training and orienteering exercises designed to hone the skills of novice high school orienteers.
-The event is typically held in January or February.
+The event is typically held in December.
 Pre-registration is required.

 Line-O is staged in much the same way as cross-county orienteering in term of maps, starting intervals, etc., but there is one major difference; NO controls are marked on the map, only the route.
 The competitor follows the route as carefully as possible over the terrain.
 At various points along this line are hidden controls, the location of which is known only to the organizer.
 The competitor will only find a control by following the route line.
 As in cross-county orienteering, the fastest person around the course is the winner.
 A time penalty is given for each missed control.